aniketmutatkar/PremierLeagueStats/README.md

 # PremierLeagueStats
-Scrap data from fbref using python and insert into a sql database
+Scraping data from fbref using python and inserting into a sql database